danielbulhosa/atari-rl/README.md

   and model specific files (including notes) live in model specific folders.
 - Define necessary abstractions for shared files, and define implementation of abstractions (shared classes, child classes, etc.).
+- Define framework for configuration based model definition.
+Look up what is already built into Keras and Tensorflow.
 - Implement the next model in the roadmap, GoogLeNet.
 Make sure that we are able to still run and train Alexnet correctly.